How to Cancel Progressive Car Insurance

 Cancel Autopay and Notify Lienholder

-After Progressive confirms your cancellation, cancel any autopay arrangements right away to avoid being charged for the next billing cycle.
-If your vehicle has a loan or lease, notify your lienholder of the cancellation and provide proof of your new insurance policy to remain compliant with loan terms.
-Save all cancellation documents for your records.
+Once Progressive confirms the cancellation, cancel any autopay arrangements to avoid a charge in the next billing cycle.
+If your vehicle is financed or leased, send your lienholder proof of your new policy.
+Keep all cancellation documents.

 Progressive Cancellation Mistakes to Avoid

-Progressive policyholders often encounter four common cancellation risks that can delay refunds, leave policies active unintentionally, or trigger penalties.
-Avoid the following mistakes below when canceling your Progressive car insurance policy.
+Progressive policyholders often encounter three common cancellation risks that can delay refunds, leave policies active unintentionally or trigger penalties.
+Avoid these three mistakes when canceling your Progressive policy.

 phoneCall icon